By Ashok Prasad, Founder, Niyyam

 Final Verdict

-A focused portfolio of 3 to 5 funds is the most effective strategy for long-term success.
+A focused portfolio of 3 to 5 mutual funds is the most effective strategy for long-term wealth creation.

 Final Thought

-• It is about having the right investments
+It is about having the right investments with clarity and discipline.

-A clean, focused portfolio will always outperform a cluttered one.
+A simple and focused portfolio will always outperform a cluttered one.

 Disclaimer